Siege of Fort Stanwix: Oriskany

-The Tryon County Committee of Safety received news of St. Leger's movements on July 30, and set about raising additional troops.
-On August 4, about 800 men from the Tryon County militia were mustered at Fort Dayton (near modern Herkimer, New York) by Nicholas Herkimer, the committee chairman.
-By late the next day the column had arrived within 10 mi of Fort Stanwix.
-St. Leger, on learning of their approach, sent Johnson with a small number of regulars and rangers, along with Brant and most of the Indians, to oppose Herkimer's advance.
-They set up an ambush, and in a bloody confrontation near Oriskany Creek, both sides suffered significant casualties, including Herkimer, who suffered a serious wound to the leg.
-The Americans drove St. Leger's detachment back, but Herkimer (who eventually died of his wounds) was forced to retreat back to Fort Dayton due to the large number of casualties.
-The confrontation came at another cost to St. Leger.
-Gansevoort's besieged men took advantage of the absence of a sizable part of St. Leger's force to make a sortie, in which Gansevoort's second-in-command, Marinus Willett, led 250 men out and looted the nearly empty Indian camps of "several wagon-loads of spoils", including John Johnson's orderly book, plans for the expedition, and a letter the British had intercepted from Gansevoort's fiancée.
-The tale of this party recovering actual wagonloads of materials is probably untrue.
-It likely dates to a memoir by Marinus Willett written late in his life; no contemporaneous accounts of the sortie, including Willett's earlier journals, mention the need for wagons.
+The Tryon County Committee of Safety received news of St. Leger's movements on July 30 and began to assemble reinforcements.
+On August 4, about 800 men from the Tryon County militia were mustered at Fort Dayton (near modern Herkimer, New York) by Brigadier General Nicholas Herkimer, the committee chairman.
+By late the next day Herkimer's column had arrived within 10 mi of Fort Stanwix where they were joined by about 60 Oneida led by Han Yerry Tewahangarahken.

+In planning their ambush, Johnson and Butler deferred to Brant, Cornplanter and Sayenqueraghta.
+On August 6, at the bloody confrontation near Oriskany Creek, the Tryon militia suffered catastrophic casualties, including Herkimer, who received a serious wound to the leg.
+In a battle that lasted several hours, roughly half of Herkimer's men were killed or captured.
+St. Leger's Indigenous allies also suffered significant casualties.

+Late in the afternoon St. Leger's detachment withdrew back towards Fort Stanwix.
+Herkimer (who eventually died of his wounds) and the surviving militia also retreated rather than continue their advance.

+The confrontation came at a cost to St. Leger.
+Gansevoort's besieged troops took advantage of the absence of a sizable part of St. Leger's force to make a sortie, in which Gansevoort's second-in-command, Lieutenant Colonel Marinus Willett, led 250 men out and looted the nearly empty Indigenous and Royal Yorkers camps of "several wagon-loads of spoils", including Johnson's personal papers and orderly book, a British flag, four camp colours, and a letter the British had intercepted from Gansevoort's fiancée.
+The story about recovering actual wagon loads of materials is probably untrue.
+It likely dates to a memoir by Marinus Willett written late in his life.
+No contemporaneous accounts of the sortie, including Willett's earlier journals, mention the need for wagons.

-When the British force returned from Oriskany they arrived at a camp that had been stripped of much, including personal belongings and the blankets the Indians slept in.
-Combined with the fact that the battle at Oriskany had cost so many Indian lives, this greatly upset the Indians.
-They had been told that the white men, who had thus far fought relatively little, would do most of the fighting.
-This breach of trust damaged relations between the Indians and St. Leger, and became instrumental in the eventual failure of the siege.
+When the Indigenous warriors and Royal Yorkers returned from Oriskany they arrived at camps that had been stripped of much, including blankets, kettles and personal belongings.
+Combined with the fact that the battle at Oriskany had resulted in many Indigenous casualties, this greatly upset the Seneca and Cayuga.
+They had been told that the regulars and the Loyalists, who had thus far fought relatively little, would do most of the fighting.
+This breach of trust damaged relations between St. Leger and his Indigenous allies, and became instrumental in the eventual failure of the siege.